 What is a dental bridge?

-A dental bridge is a fixed dental appliance that bridges the gap left by missing teeth.
-It can be used to replace a single missing tooth or several missing teeth in a row.
-Bridges are normally made of two dental crowns (one on each of the teeth on either side of the gap), and the false tooth (or teeth) that bridge the space in between.
+If you have missing teeth, a dental bridge could be a suitable solution for you.
+It is a permanent dental appliance that bridges the gap left by missing teeth, whether it's a single tooth or multiple teeth in a row.
+Essentially, a bridge consists of two dental crowns (one on each of the teeth on either side of the gap) and a false tooth (or teeth) that fills the space in between.

 How do I know which type of tooth replacement to choose?

 When it comes to dental restorations and tooth replacements, there are various advantages and disadvantages to consider.
 Depending on several factors such as your lifestyle, budget, and requirements, your dentist will suggest the tooth replacement method that suits you best.